zcaldwell/mc-exercise/README.md

 - Fuck Alice
-- Excited to be working with you guys on our project -This is going
+- Excited to be working with you guys on our project
+- This is going
--to cause
+- to cause
 a merge conflict

+trying to do more
+to make merge
+conflicts